neubot/neubot/doc/FAQ.rst

 7.1.
 What is the web user interface?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The web user interface is a web-based interface that allows to
+The web user interface is a web-based interface that allows the user to
-control **neubot** and show recent results.
+control **neubot** and shows recent results.
 By default, when
 **neubot** is started, it binds port ``9774`` on ``127.0.0.1``
 and waits for web requests.